aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaConfigProviders/Kafka-mTLS-Keystore-ConfigProviders/README.md

 ### Runtime configuration

-The application reads the runtime configuration from the Runtime Properties, when running on Amazon Managed Service for Apache Flink, or from `flink-application-properties-dev.json`, when running locally.
+When running on Amazon Managed Service for Apache Flink the runtime configuration is read from *Runtime Properties*.

-Runtime Properties are expected in the Group ID `Input0` and they are all case-sensitive.
+When running locally, the configuration is read from the [`resources/flink-application-properties-dev.json`](resources/flink-application-properties-dev.json) file located in the resources folder.

+Runtime parameters:

 | GroupId | Key                     | Default     | Description                                                        |
 |---------|-------------------------|-------------|--------------------------------------------------------------------|